-Cyprus currently has no legal minimum statutory salary in place but is expected to introduce a minimum wage in 2022.
+Cyprus currently has no legal minimum statutory salary but is expected to introduce a minimum wage in 2022.

-Cyprus labor legislation includes a provision for a minimum probation period of at least 26 weeks which may be extended up to 104 weeks, provided it is specified in the employment contract at the commencement of employment.
+Cyprus labor legislation includes a minimum probation period of at least 26 weeks which may be extended up to 104 weeks, provided it is specified in the employment contract at the commencement of employment.

 Employers can determine whether a probationary period applies for each employment contract, including for fixed-term employees.

 When negotiating the terms of an employment agreement in Cyprus, employers are not required to provide any particular employee benefits outside of benefits required by statute or collective agreements.

 Mandatory benefits include redundancy, annual leave payments, and contributions to the social insurance scheme.

 As a global EOR/PEO service provider, Acumen supports companies in establishing a competitive benefits strategy and attracting the best local or ex-pat talent in Cyprus.

 In Cyprus, all work hours exceeding 40 hours a week are paid at an overtime compensation rate.
 The overtime rate is negotiated between employer and employee and established in the employment contract.
 However, in certain industry sectors, overtime payment is governed by collective bargaining agreements and detailed legislation and regulations.